-"RESOLVED THAT, on an advisory basis and not to diminish the role and responsibilities of the Board, the shareholders accept the approach to executive compensation disclosed in the Corporation's Management Proxy Circular delivered in advance of the 2016 Annual Meeting of shareholders."
+"RESOLVED THAT, on an advisory basis and not to diminish the role and responsibilities of the Board, the shareholders accept the approach to executive compensation disclosed in the Corporation's Management Proxy Circular delivered in advance of the 2017 Annual Meeting of shareholders."

-The "Compensation Discussion and Analysis" section of this Management Proxy Circular discusses the Corporation's approach to compensation, the objectives of the different elements of the Corporation's executive compensation programs, how the compensation process is administered, how objectives and goals are set and the outcomes of that process.
-As outlined below, the purpose of the Corporation's compensation program is to attract, motivate and retain highly qualified and experienced executives, and to ensure that a significant proportion of compensation reflects the financial performance of the Corporation.
+The "Compensation Discussion and Analysis" section of this Management Proxy Circular discusses the Corporation's approach to executive compensation, the objectives of the different elements of the Corporation's executive compensation programs, how the compensation process is administered, how objectives and goals are set and the outcomes of that process.
+As outlined therein, the purpose of the Corporation's executive compensation program is to attract, motivate and retain highly qualified and experienced executives, and to ensure that a significant proportion of compensation reflects the financial performance of the Corporation.

 Since this is an advisory vote, it will not be binding on the Board.
 The Compensation Committee and the Board will, however, consider the outcome of the vote as part of their ongoing review of executive compensation.
+The Compensation Committee has taken into account shareholder feedback received in connection with last year's advisory vote in approving amendments to the Corporation's long term incentive plans.
+See "Say on Pay" at page 51.